Targeted Alpha Therapy

 Orano Med has equipped itself with all the tools necessary for the preclinical and clinical development of 212Pb-conjugated molecules with:

-• A preclinical laboratory dedicated to the development of 212Pb Targeted Alpha Therapy treatments in the USA (Plano, Texas).
+• preclinical laboratory dedicated to the development of 212Pb Targeted Alpha Therapy treatments in the USA (Plano, Texas).
 It is fully equipped to conduct the necessary preclinical studies to develop new molecules as well as to perform activities of peptide synthesis, bioconjugation, radiolabeling and analytical testing.
 Its subsidiary Macrocylics shares the same premises and manufactures on site the chelatants.

-• A second preclinical laboratory in France in partnership with Roche (Razès, Haute-Vienne), to develop novel, advanced alpha radioimmunotherapy techniques.
+• second preclinical laboratory in France in partnership with Roche (Razès, Haute-Vienne), to develop novel, advanced alpha radioimmunotherapy techniques.

 Two clinical trials launched by Orano Med are currently in progress: